On the Record: Treasurer Michael Frerichs running for third term in office

 PEORIA, Ill.
 (WMBD) — Announcing a run for re-election, Treasurer Michael Frerichs is going for a third term.

-Touting State investments, a college savings program, and his retirement program called “Secure Choice,” Treasurer Michael Frerichs says there’s more work to be done.
+Touting state investments, a college savings program, and his retirement program called “Secure Choice,” Treasurer Michael Frerichs said there is more work to be done.

 The Treasurer was elected back in 2014, and sworn into office in 2015.

-He joined WMBD’s Matt Sheehan in-studio for On the Record to discuss his campaign, what’s been done in his first two terms, and what challenges the State of Illinois currently faces.
+He joined WMBD’s Matt Sheehan in-studio for On the Record to discuss his campaign, what’s been done in his first two terms, and what challenges Illinois currently faces.

 Question: Take me back to when you were elected.
 What were Illinois’ finances like?